St. Charles Borromeo Catholic Church (Destrehan, Louisiana): Cemetery

-A cemetery was established at the site as early as 1723.
+The Saint Charles Borromeo Catholic Church Cemetery was established at the site as early as 1723.

-The St. Charles Borromeo Catholic Church cemetery is today recognized as the South’s oldest German cemetery.
+The cemetery is today recognized as the South’s oldest German cemetery.
 Charles Frederick d'Arensbourg, leader of the German Coast, is buried in the cemetery, but his grave was lost due to the shifting Mississippi River.

 The Destréhan Family tombs are located in the cemetery.
 Louisiana state senator Jean Noël Destréhan, who died in 1823, is buried in the cemetery, but his grave was also lost due to the shifting Mississippi River.
 He is the namesake for the town, one-time owner of Destrehan Plantation, and the first U.S. Senator elected from Louisiana, along with Allan B. Magruder.
 Nicolas Noël Destréhan (d.
 1848), fourth son of Jean Noël Destréhan, and another son René Noël Destréhan (1807–1836), are buried in the cemetery; as is their sister, Marie Eléonore "Zelia" Destréhan Henderson (1800–1830).

 The oldest remaining burial plot is of Elizabeth Dubord, who died in 1777.
 This plot also contains the remains of François Trepagnier, who died in the 1811 German Coast uprising.